-Fit Bayesian models using one of the Markov chain Monte Carlo
+Fit Bayesian regression models using one of the Markov chain Monte Carlo

-Extensive graphical tools are available to check convergence
+program your own.
+Extensive tools are available to check convergence,

 Also see an Overview example.